trashbirdecology/luisdva.github.io/_posts/2015-07-28-Plotting-conditional-inference-trees-in-R.md

 plot(rodCT)
 {% endhighlight %}

-The ctree object is itself simple and printing it out, the tree notation is simple and it looks like this:
+The ctree object is itself simple and the tree notation looks like this:

-{% raw %}
+{% highlight css %}
-rodCT

 Conditional inference tree with 5 terminal nodes

 Response:  declinecategory
 Inputs:  North.South, Body.mass, Habitat